sevaho/OS_DEV/README.md

 ####CPPMOS:

-This is the beginning of an operating system written in c++, I used guides and youtube videos to make the beginning, this is not working properly.
+This is the beginning of an operating system written in c++, I used guides and Youtube videos to make the beginning, this is not working properly.

 ####ARIOS: